entity12208/Fabric-Server/README.md

 - Works with **Java Edition** only.
 For Bedrock support, add [GeyserMC](https://geysermc.org).
 - Recommended for 24/7 uptime: Use a Raspberry Pi (Pi 5 suggested).
 - Keep your mods and server files updated for the best experience.

+## Contributing
+Contributions are welcome!
+Please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines to get started.

 ## License
 This project is licensed under the [MIT License](LICENSE).